February 2-4, 2018 FOOT Festival, University Of Toronto ON. Tickets: https://uoftfoot2018.wordpress.com/

 Rebecca Singh, Rebecca@livedescribe.ca

 Rebecca has described theatre, performance art and large scale art installations with both live and recorded AD.
-Her credits include Black Boys and Body Politic at Buddies in Bad Times Theatre, More Fine Girls at Tarragon Theatre, Bethune Reimagined at Factory Theatre, In Spirit and Witness to the Ruin presented at the RUTAS Festival by Native Earth Performing Arts and Aluna Theatre and a workshop presentation of how to produce an audio described performance for the Republic of Inclusion conference.
+Her credits include The School for Scandal and Treasure Island for the Stratford Festival, En avant, marche! at Luminato, Black Boys and Body Politic at Buddies in Bad Times Theatre, More Fine Girls at Tarragon Theatre, Bethune Reimagined at Factory Theatre, In Spirit and Witness to the Ruin presented at the RUTAS Festival by Native Earth Performing Arts and Aluna Theatre and a workshop presentation of how to produce an audio described performance for the Republic of Inclusion conference.